nmack41/db_lookup/README.md

  • Products: Stores information about products, such as the product name, category, supplier, and price.

 You: How many customers are there?
-ChatDB: There are 93 customers.
+DBdex: There are 93 customers.
 You: Show the name, phone number and city for all customers from Germany

   CompanyName                Phone          City